 What???
 I was nice.

 But before we move on I have one last, very important question.
-Does anyone call cucumbers “cukes” anymore?
-Because I’m so totally bringing it back.
-OOOOOOLD SCHOOOOOOL!!
+Do any of you call cucumbers “cukes” anymore?
+Because I’m considering bringing it back.

 In a large bowl, layer the cucumber slices, sliced onions and a pinch of kosher salt.